MIAOU-TYPE/rtype/docs/DIRECTORY_STRUCTURE.md

 ```
 scripts/
+└── lint-fix.sh            # Script to auto-format and fix code issues
-└── # Build and utility scripts
+└── lint-check.sh          # Script to check code formatting and quality
 ```

 ## Notes